-The MIT thesis option requires a thesis or field project as part of the degree.
-The thesis/field project must be developed in consultation with the student's advisor and the student's graduate committee.
-Please refer to graduate handbook for guidelines.
+The MiT thesis exit option requires a thesis or field project as part of the degree.
+The thesis/ field project must be developed in consultation with the candidate's advisor and graduate committee.
+Please refer to Graduate Handbook for the committee formation and thesis guidelines.
 It will be characterized in the following way:

-- The nature of the thesis/project will demonstrate advanced competency related to the area of specialization. - The development of the thesis/project will show significant effort above and beyond the normal workload of the candidate. - The thesis/project will result in a usable, well-researched product (such as a written document, a curriculum guide, a movie, a case study) and be accompanied by a quality research study and thesis. - The thesis/project should make a significant contribution to candidates and/or their immediate professional position, and a more general contribution to the field.

-• The thesis/project cannot be approved on an ex-post-facto basis.
+- The nature of the thesis/project will demonstrate advanced competency related to the area of specialization. - The development of the thesis/project will show significant effort above and beyond normal employment expectations of an employer. - The thesis/project will result in a usable, well-researched product (e.g., a written document, a curriculum guide, a movie, a case study) and will be accompanied by a quality research study and thesis. - The thesis/project should make a significant contribution to candidates and/or their immediate professional position, as well as a more general contribution to the field. - The thesis/project cannot be approved on an ex-post-facto basis.

-Once the final thesis/project is completed and approved, the student will present the thesis/project at a public seminar.
+Once the final thesis/project is completed and approved, the candidate will present the thesis/project at a public seminar.
 This oral defense is a sharing of information, materials and/or procedures having potential usefulness to the educational community as well as to answer questions related to the thesis.